Behavior

 Understand Horses Live is a day of lectures plus a day of practical demos & training workshops on horse behaviour, physiology and training.
 It is hosted at ARU Writtle campus in Essex, UK.
 It is composed of an international panel of experts – equine behaviour consultants, academics, vets, physios.

-This year (2024), I’ll be presenting on agonistic interactions between wild horses.
+In summer of 2024, I presented on agonistic interactions between wild horses.
 In wild scenarios, outright aggression is rare.
 Learn about how aggression in horses is more complicated than it first appears.
 Learn the signs of escalating aggression and about natural and social environments that reduce aggression between equines in the wild.

 UH LIve 2023